Dialyceras discolor

 Dialyceras discolor is a tree in the family Sphaerosepalaceae.
 It is endemic to Madagascar.

 Distribution and habitat

 Dialyceras discolor is known only from a few locations in the northeastern region of Sava.
 Its habitat is humid evergreen forests from sea-level to 500 m altitude.
 None of the locations are within protected areas.

-Threats
+Conservation

 Dialyceras discolor is threatened because lemurs, and other animals, disperse the tree's seeds.
 Threats to these animals would in turn affect the tree's reproduction.